hdemusg/yeuxview/devpost.md

 ## Challenges we ran into

-Determining what architecture to use for the model.
-We had to choose between a CNN and a ResNet.
-We chose ResNet because it was more accurate and faster than CNN.
+We faced challenges determining what architecture to use for the model.
+We had to experiment with different architectures and hyperparameters to find the best model for our solution, but it soon proved that transfer learning on a pre-trained resnet34 model was the best approach, as it was both fast and accurate.

-We did not realize we could not effectively use user-taken images of their eyes to train the model or perform predictions.
-This caused us to pivot from a solution that involved a user taking a picture of their eye and having a model perform segmentation on that image to a solution that involved a user uploading an image of their eye scans.
+We also did not realize we could not effectively use user-taken images of their eyes to train the model or perform predictions.
+This caused us to pivot from a solution that involved a user taking a picture of their eye and having a model perform segmentation on that image then performing classification, to a solution that involved a user uploading an image of their eye scans.
 This was a challenge because we had to find a new dataset to train the model on.

 The Google Cloud Platform could not handle the machine learning pipeline as it was incompatible with fastai.
 We used ngrok for the demo.